 - 1. Class Al Allowed Wage Claims.
 Class Al consists of all Allowed Wage Claims which are for wages, salaries, commissions, including vacation pay, severance and sick leave pay of the kind and in the amount specified in §507(a)(3) of the Code.
 No such claims exist. - 2.
 Class A2: Allowed Tax Claims.
 Class A2 consists of all Allowed Tax Claims of governmental units of the kind specified in Section 507(a)(8) of the Code.
-The Debtor owes real property taxes to Maricopa County estimated to be \$70,000.00 at this time although a claim has not been filed by the County.
+The Debtor owes real property taxes to Maricopa County estimated to be \$73,833.82 with accumulated interest through July 31, 2017 for tax years 2015 and 2016.